Richard Pildes: Academic career

 He began his academic career at the University of Michigan Law School, where he was assistant and then full professor of law from 1988 until 1999, when he joined the NYU School of Law faculty.
 He has been a visiting professor at the University of Chicago Law School, Harvard Law School, and Yale Law School.

-In the area of legal issues concerning democracy, Pildes, along with the co-authors of his widely used casebook, The Law of Democracy (5th ed.
-2016), helped to create a new field of study in law schools.
-Pildes is a leading scholar on the topics of the Voting Rights Act, voting rights, political parties, campaign finance, alternative voting systems (such as cumulative voting), the history of disfranchisement in the United States, and the general relationship between constitutional law and democratic politics in the design of democratic institutions themselves.
-He has also written extensive on the Supreme Court, the separation of powers, the powers of the President.
-His work in these areas has been frequently cited in United States Supreme Court and other court opinions.
-He has also contributed significantly in the area of legal theory, where he has written on expressive theories of law.
+Pildes is a co-author of the casebook, The Law of Democracy (5th ed.
+2016).
+He was assisted with the development of the first edition of the casebook by then-University of Chicago Law School lecturer Barack Obama.
+His scholarship focuses on election issues, including voting rights, political parties, campaign finance, alternative voting systems (such as cumulative voting), the history of disfranchisement in the United States, and the general relationship between constitutional law and democratic politics in the design of democratic institutions themselves.
+He has written about the Supreme Court, the separation of powers, the powers of the President, and expressive theories of law.

-In addition to his scholarship, Pildes is a frequent litigator in numerous major cases involving public law issues.
-He successfully argued before the United States Supreme Court a major case from Alabama involving the unconstitutional use of race in redistricting, and was also counsel before the Supreme Court in a successful challenge exposing secret judicial proceedings in the United States Tax Court.
-He was part of the legal team challenging before the Supreme Court partisan gerrymandering, in the recent Rucho v.
-Common Cause case out of North Carolina (2019).
-He represented all the living former Chairs of the SEC in defending the Sarbanes-Oxley Act before the Supreme Court.
+Pildes successfully argued a case from Alabama involving the unconstitutional use of race in redistricting before the United States Supreme Court.
+He was also among counsel for a Supreme Court that challenged the secrecy of judicial proceedings in the United States Tax Court.
+He was part of the legal team that unsuccessfully argued against political gerrymandering in the 2009 case Rucho v.
+Common Cause.
+He also defended the Sarbanes-Oxley Act before the Supreme Court.

-Professor Pildes is also a frequent public commentator and author on constitutional and election-law issues.
-He was part of the NBC Team, working with Tom Brokaw, that was nominated for an Emmy for its coverage of the 2000 Presidential election United States presidential election.
-For the 2020 election, he has been retained as an Election Analyst for CNN.
-He is also an active public intellectual and has written frequently for the Washington Post, The New York Times, The Wall Street Journal, The New Republic, The American Prospect, The Hill, Politico, and other such publications.
-He was assisted with one of his casebooks by then-University of Chicago Law School lecturer Barack Obama.
+Professor Pildes has acted as a media commentator on election law issues.
+He was part of the NBC Team, working with Tom Brokaw, that was nominated for an Emmy for its coverage of the 2000 United States presidential election, and has worked as an Election Analyst for CNN.
+He has written columns published in the Washington Post, The New York Times, The Wall Street Journal, The New Republic, The American Prospect, The Hill, Politico, and other publications.
+In 2022, Pildes testified before the House of Representatives about what he sees as the dangers of the Independent state legislature theory.

 Pildes was elected as a member of the American Academy of Arts and Sciences in 2008 and as a member of the American Law Institute.
 He received a Guggenheim Fellowship and was honored as a Carnegie Scholar.

+In 2021, Pildes participated in the Presidential Commission on the Supreme Court of the United States.